Award Revision Policy

 - It is the student's responsibility to notify the Financial Aid Counselor of changes in a student's resources (i.e. scholarships).
 If the student makes an appointment with a Financial Aid Counselor and reveals a change in circumstances which may affect the student's family contribution, the student should document the situation via a letter reiterating the conversation and including supportive documentation.
 If a change to the award is allowable, the Financial Aid Counselor will release a revised award letter.

 - If a student wants to address an award issue or discrepancy, the student must address this problem by the end of the given semester or award year.
-Students are encourage to report discrepancies to the financial aid office to rectify any errors which may have been overlooked.
+Students are encouraged to report discrepancies to the Office of Financial Aid to rectify any errors which may have been overlooked.
 Failure to report an unresolved issue within the same semester/award year in question will result in financial aid awards to remain as posted during that time period and can not be refuted.

 An overaward occurs any time a student's disbursed financial aid (federal, institutional, and outside aid) and other resources exceeds the cost of attendance for the award period by more than an allowable tolerance.
 There are several causes of an overaward:

-- Student wages — the student earns more than the award FWS allocation.
+- Student wages — the student earns more than the awarded FWS allocation.

 - Change in the enrollment status — the student withdraws or drops below the projected enrollment status.